 “Is having a family practice stimulating work?”

-- Family medicine includes the comprehensive, continuous medical care of all people, ages, life stages, and presentations
+- Family medicine is a specialty that brings new experiences each day.
+It includes the comprehensive, continuous medical care of all people, ages, life stages, and presentations

 - Family medicine includes leadership, advocacy, teaching, research, and quality improvement